 13th Nov

-News broke late on Sunday after a homeowner photographed a strange yellow-and-black bird on their washing line, the photographs were posted on Facebook.
+News broke late on Sunday after a homeowner photographed a strange Yellow and Black bird on their washing line, and the photographs were posted on Facebook.

 The bird was a Scarlet Tanager, a first-winter male, and it transpired that it had been present since the start of the week.
 News then broke on where the bird was, a place called Shelf in West Yorkshire.

-I was at work on Monday so had to wait until Tuesday to visit the site.
-I woke up Monday morning, and while at work the news broke that the Scarlet Tanager had been found again.
-The bird was present all day, and the WhatsApp groups were gripping me off of photographs of the bird!
+I was at work on Monday, so I had to wait until Tuesday to visit the site.
+I woke up Monday morning, and while at work, the news broke that the Scarlet Tanager had been found again.
+The bird was present all day, and the WhatsApp groups were gripping me off with photographs of the bird!

 St Levan, Cornwall, first-winter male,20th to 21st October 2011